DeveloperToolsWG/console-object/api.md

 Calling this function initiates a JavaScript CPU profile with an optional label.
 To complete the profile, call `console.profileEnd()`.

-Each profile you create with this method is added to the `console.profiles` array.
-Each member of the array is an object for the profile that can be stringified, useful in continuous integration/remote debugging setups.

 In the following example a CPU profile is started at the entry to a function that is suspected to consume excessive CPU resources, and ended when the function exits.
 ```javascript
 function processPixels() {